BA-LoRA: Bias-Alleviating Low-Rank Adaptation to Mitigate Catastrophic Inheritance in Large Language Models: Introduction

+Large language models (LLMs) like GPT-4~\citep{openai2023gpt4} and LLaMA~\citep{touvron2023llama} have redefined the state-of-the-art in natural language processing (NLP), largely due to their training on vast, web-scale corpora~\citep{zhao2023survey,chang2024survey}.
+This strategy, while enabling unprecedented generalization~\citep{gao2020pile,penedo2023refinedweb}, comes at a cost: models can inherit and internalize the biases, noise, and imbalances latent within these large-scale datasets~\citep{parashar2024neglected,liu2024decade,chen2024catastrophic}.

+Recent research shows that these inherited flaws can degrade model performance and persist even after fine-tuning, posing significant risks to fairness and safety~\citep{qi2023fine,bommasani2021opportunities,mallen2022not,carlini2023poisoning}.
+For example, noise within the training data can degrade model generalization~\citep{chen2024catastrophic}, while the long-tailed distribution of concepts can cause LLMs to overemphasize overrepresented topics~\citep{zhu2024generalized,dong2023abilities}.

-The above phenomenon, termed "Catastrophic Inheritance" by ~\cite{chen2024catastrophic}, has prompted investigations into mitigation strategies.
-While building less biased datasets and developing more robust model architectures are prominent approaches~\cite{liu2024decade}, this study explores an alternative: fine-tuning innovation.
-Fine-tuning LLMs is a potent method for enhancing task-specific performance~\cite{han2024parameter}, aligning models with user intent~\cite{ouyang2022training,xu2024wizardlm}, and eliciting desired behaviors~\cite{bai2022training,rafailov2024direct}.
-However, the computational and memory demands of fine-tuning large-scale models are substantial~\cite{hu2021lora}.
-For example, 16-bit fine-tuning of a Llama-65B model requires over 780 GB of GPU memory~\cite{dettmers2024qlora}.
-To address these limitations, parameter-efficient fine-tuning (PEFT) techniques, such as Low-Rank Adaptation (LoRA)~\cite{hu2021lora}, have gained prominence.
+This phenomenon, termed ``Catastrophic Inheritance''~\citep{chen2024catastrophic}, arises when models inherit such biases, noise, and imbalances from pre-training.
+In this work, we focus on how these inherited artifacts can be further amplified during downstream fine-tuning, a challenge that motivates our investigation into targeted mitigation strategies.
+While constructing less biased datasets and developing more robust model architectures are prominent approaches~\citep{liu2024decade}, this study explores an alternative: innovations in fine-tuning.
+Fine-tuning is a powerful method for enhancing task-specific performance and aligning models with user intent~\citep{han2024parameter,ouyang2022training}.
+However, its computational demands are substantial; for instance, 16-bit fine-tuning of an LLaMA-65B model requires over 780\,GB of GPU memory~\citep{dettmers2024qlora}.
+To address these limitations, parameter-efficient fine-tuning (PEFT) techniques, such as Low-Rank Adaptation (LoRA)~\citep{hu2021lora}, have gained prominence.